bluebirz/bluebirz.github.io/_posts/2025-03-26-try-uv-python.md

 ## add/remove packages

 Run this command to install dependencies, or the packages, into "pyproject.toml".
+It's equivalent to `pip install`.

 ```sh
 # command